 - Exercise care, diligence and skill to the reasonable person standard

-To learn more about these standards of conduct, go to the Condo board conduct page.
+To learn more about standards of conduct, go to the Condo board conduct page.

-Tip for condo boards: Check the condo corporation’s bylaws regarding insurance and ensure you obtain the advice of an insurance representative and/or lawyer to determine the appropriate amount of insurance coverage for you.
+Tip for condo boards: Check the condo corporation’s bylaws on insurance.
+Speak to an insurance representative or lawyer to determine the appropriate amount of insurance coverage for you.

 Personal Home Insurance

 The corporation’s insurance does not protect your personal possessions or liability.
 You should always buy homeowner’s insurance to cover your personal possessions and liability.
 Unless the bylaws say otherwise, your condominium corporation’s insurance will not cover improvements made to your unit.
 An insurance broker will be able to review the condominium corporation’s insurance policy.
 They can also advise you on which condominium homeowner’s insurance is best for your situation.

 Condominium corporations must obtain at least one corporate insurance policy (also known as “fidelity bonds”) that is enough to cover loss directly caused by a fraudulent or dishonest act of a board member or a manager.

 The amount of coverage under the insurance policies must be in an amount that is at least the amount (if any) set in the corporation’s bylaws.
 If no amount is set in the bylaws, the amount of coverage must be at least the sum of the reserve fund balance at the start of the current fiscal year and the balance of the operating account during the previous 12 months.